borntyping/nus/README.markdown

 ## Basic Structure

-1. index.php opened from any url on the site/dir
+1. index.php opened from any url on the site/directory
-2. Init vars
+2. Init vars from .ini file
-	- From .ini file
-	- From included file
-3. Init functions
+3. Init classes from app/lib.php
-	- From file
-4. Get $pagename
+4. Find $page->name
-5. Try and find requested page in /pages/ directory
+5. Try and find requested page in directory
 	-	Loop though dir using each allowed ext
 	-	If no file found
 		+	Send 404 headers
 		+	Find 404 page in theme, set $page to the 404 page
 		+	If no 404 page in theme, use a default 404.php
-	-	Set $page and $ext
+	-	Set $page, $ext and $setting
 6. Start theme
-7. Look at page $ext to decide how to echo it
+7. Use $page->setting to decide how to echo the page
-	-	echp_php(), echo_html(), echo_txt() etc.
-8. Echo $page using function
-9. End theme
+8. End theme
-10. End script